ellenleahy-95/mphys_project/README.md

 Simulator for variability of sources in star forming regions.

-Code written by Ellen Leahy and Joe Stickley.
+Code written by Joe Stickley and Ellen Leahy.